yangshun/fate/docs/posts/introducing-fate.md

 return <Post post={post} />;
 ```

-This boilerplate is repetitive and not great, but the real problems start when data changes.
-Mutations tend to have complex logic for detailed patches to cache state or for handling rollbacks.
+This boilerplate is repetitive and ok, but not great.
+The real problems start when data changes.
+Mutations tend to have complex logic with detailed patches to the local cache or for handling rollbacks.
 For example:

 ```tsx
 mutate({